5 Fast Facts About Atlantic Salmon Extinction and Salmon Farming

 Wild salmon are, in significant and consequential ways, irreplaceable.

-Sea cages pollute our oceans and our plates.
+Sea cages drive wild salmon toward extinction and pollute our oceans and our plates.

 The ocean floor below sea cages is a toxic dump of feces and chemical residue that kills or infects marine life and land animals that feed on marine life in surrounding areas.
-Studies show that ocean-farmed salmon contain high concentrations of toxins, microplastics and polychlorinated biphenyls (PCBs) which are harmful to humans.
-They may be linked to a range of health problems, including chronic inflammation, cancer, thyroid disease, infertility, autism, antibiotic resistance, liver failure and lower IQs.
+A 2004 study1 found that ocean-farmed salmon contain high concentrations of toxins, microplastics and polychlorinated biphenyls (PCBs) which may be linked to a range of health problems2.

 And yet there is no net gain of protein: It takes more than one kilogram (2.2 pounds) of wild-caught fish to produce one kilogram of ocean-farmed salmon.
 In other words, the salmon farming industry kills tons (and tons) of smaller fish to feed the fish it sells.